 Fortunately, most queens can deliver their kittens without human intervention.
 However, some complications may occur.

 - Extended contractions without birth: If your cat is having more than 60 minutes of strong contractions without any progress, take it and any kittens to your vet.

 - Retained placenta: If your cat does not pass each of the placentas, it can lead to a uterine infection.
 Count each of the placentas, even if the queen eats it.
 The number of placentas should equal the number of kittens.

-- Kitten lodged in the birth canal: Most kittens are born head first.
+- Kitten lodged in the birth canal: Most kittens are born head-first.
 Breech (tail-first) births occur about 40 percent of the time and are considered normal.
-A kitten lodged in the birth canal for more than 10 minutes is likely in distress.
-Call your vet if a kitten is lodged in the birth canal for more than two minutes; your vet will give you the next steps.
+A kitten lodged in the birth canal for more than 15 minutes is likely in distress.
+Call your vet if a kitten is lodged in the birth canal for more than 10 minutes or if you see green discharge without a kitten following within 15 minutes.
+Your vet will give you the next steps to follow.